-Reusable Cutlery Glassware & China is provided in all of our resident dining halls, Avesta restaurant and Verde catering.
+Reusable China, Glassware & Cutlery is provided in all of our resident dining halls, Avesta restaurant and Verde catering.
 This effort decreases the amount of single use disposable waste going into the local landfills.

-Recycle Mug refill program: This initiative offers customers a discount when they use their own mug at any of our retail locations on campus.
-By using fewer paper cups we can lower costs to the customer and decrease waste going to our landfills
+Recycle Mug Refill Program has been created to offer customers a discount when they use their own mug at any of our retail locations on campus.
+By using fewer paper cups we can lower costs to the customer and decrease waste going to our landfills.

-Recycling: UNT dining services recycles all cardboard and waste paper in all retail and resident dining locations.
-In addition we have recycle bins located near all of our dining facilities that encourage guests to recycle; glass, plastic and aluminum containers.
+Recycling is a standard procedure at UNT Dining Services.
+We recycle all cardboard and waste paper in all retail and resident dining locations.
+Additionally, we have recycle bins located near all of our dining facilities that encourage guests to recycle their glass, plastic and aluminum containers.

-Water Conservation: To preserve water usage all dishwashing machine outlets have a special nozzle that regulates water usage with monthly monitoring of our dishwashing cycles to maximize the efficiency of our dishwashing activity and decrease water usage.
+Water Conservation is a top priority at UNT Dining Services.
+In our facilities, all of the dishwashing machines have a special nozzle that regulates water usage and monitors our monthly dishwashing cycles so that we maximize the efficiency of our activity and decrease water usage.
 Additionally, the ice machines used in the Dining Halls are air-cooled instead of water-cooled.
 Most water-cooled ice machines use a once-through cooling system, where the water used to cool the machine is subsequently dumped down the drain.
 The switch to air-cooled machines saves about 12 million gallons of water every year.

 Compostable Packaging and Cutlery: In 2009 UNT dining services partnered with Innoware packaging and replaced the “to-go” cutlery and packaging with a compostable substitute.
 The Eco- Expressions container meets the ASTM standards for compost ability as certified by the Biodegradable Products Institute.
 That means it biodegrades in a commercial compost facility completely within 60-180 days, without releasing any toxic residues.
 The containers are made from an annual renewable resource that is not tied to corn for main feedstock, it reduces environmental impact and the production process, uses fewer fossil fuels and emits less carbon dioxide.